 Why?
 Because we choose to not merely make a profit, but to also make outrageously good sense.
 To create projects that benefit people and the planet, with impacts that ripple outward to cause positive change on countless levels.

-Precision Alfalfa Management - PAM
+Precision Alfalfa Management

-New, more efficient techniques for water and crop management that reap immediate benefits, and endure through future generations.
+Precision Alfalfa Management (PAM) comprises new, more efficient techniques for water and crop management that reap immediate benefits, and endure through future generations.

 Environmental & Social Impacts